 1. Signals indicating a position in the opposite direction of an already open position

 2. Signals indicating a position in the same direction of an already open position

 3. Signals that occur at exactly the same time all indicating a position in the same direction

 Type 1 above can be handled by closing the open position.
 A riskier approach is to reverse position, by closing the open position and initiating a new one in the opposite direction.

-Types 2 and 3 give rise to some interesting properties of strategies and provide flexibility in managing the size of a position and its risk.
+Types 2 and 3 give rise to some interesting properties of strategies based trading systems and provide flexibility in managing the size of a position and its risk.